-How long does EMDR take?
+How long does EMDR Therapy take?

 The short answer is: it depends.

 If we both agree that EMDR will be used to address your issue, I will explain to you all of the steps involved in EMDR and what you can expect in the process.
 I'll give you a chance to ask any questions you might have about the method before we begin.

 Sometimes the memory you want to focus on may feel a little scary because you don't know what to expect doing EMDR for the first time and you don't know what focusing on this memory might bring up for you.
 If that is the case, we can start with a "smaller" and less distressing memory so you can "try out" EMDR and see how you react.

 The type of problem you are addressing, your current life circumstances, and the amount of previous trauma and negative life events you have experienced will all influence how many treatment sessions are necessary.
 Single-event traumas, such as an auto accident, can usually be processed in as little as 1-2 EMDR sessions.

-However, if you have experienced a variety of smaller traumas throughout your life (loss early in childhood through death or divorce, distant or preoccupied parents, an unhealthy romantic relationship, bullying by peers, verbal abuse from teachers, parents, or siblings, witnessing or experiencing domestic violence, an unpredictable home life while growing up, being in a toxic friendship, or events that contributed to low self-esteem or low self-worth, etc) than the memory you are choosing to work on my be connected to other similar memories.
+However, if you have experienced a variety of smaller or ongoing traumas throughout your life (loss early in childhood through death or divorce, distant or preoccupied parents, an unhealthy romantic relationship, bullying by peers, verbal abuse from teachers, parents, or siblings, witnessing or experiencing domestic violence, an unpredictable home life while growing up, being in a toxic friendship, or events that contributed to low self-esteem or low self-worth, etc) than the memory you are choosing to work on my be connected to other similar memories.

 Each specific, similar memory won't necessarily need to be individually processed through EMDR but we may need to address new feelings, emotions, negative beliefs, or resurfaced memories as they come up.
 This can lengthen the number of EMDR sessions that you need.